OPEN-NEXT/OKH-LOSH/MEETME.md

 - decision about file formats ([issue 4](https://github.com/OPEN-NEXT/OSHI/issues/4))
 - decision about file name & location convention ([issue 5](https://github.com/OPEN-NEXT/OSHI/issues/5))
 - Looking onto the [scope](Wikibase_Qs.md) and the first [draft](OSH_metadata.md)… does this all make sense? ([issue 2](https://github.com/OPEN-NEXT/OSHI/issues/2))
+- How to deal with packages?
+Yet no one does that, but it might - and probably should - be a model for the future (as in software).
 - Any idea where we can find function (not _usage_) categories?
 I wouldn't like to create a category tree from scratch.
 No one needs that.
 - Gathering sample data:
   - OSH should